 If you’re interested in learning more about our work or joining our lab, please contact me via email.Visit the Child Welfare Research Lab.

 PhD: University of Nebraska, Lincoln, NE, 2011.

-Fellowship: Pediatric Primary Care Research, Cincinnati Children's Hospital Medical Center, 2014.
+Fellowship: Pediatric Primary Care Research, Cincinnati Children's Hospital Medical Center, Cincinnati, OH, 2014.

 Developmental psychology; general pediatrics research fellowship

 The Impact of Health Care Education on Utilization Among Adolescents Preparing for Emancipation From Foster Care.
 Journal of Adolescent Health.
 2020; 66:740-746.